 Our board receives regular updates on the status of the succession plans and the professional development of individuals within our organization.
 We do not consider the level of representation of women in executive officer positions when making executive officer appointments.
 Consistent with our board diversity policy, our board believes that executive officer appointments should be made on the basis of the skills, knowledge, experience and character of individual candidates.
-We are committed to a meritocracy and believe that considering the broadest group of individuals who have the skills, knowledge, experience and character required to provide the leadership needed to achieve our business objectives, without reference to their age, gender, race, ethnicity or religion, is in our best interests and all of our stakeholders.
-We currently do not have any women serving in executive officer positions, although we have 4 women in management positions, which represents approximately 24% of the number of our management positions.
+We are committed to a meritocracy and believe that considering the broadest group of individuals who have the skills, knowledge, experience and character required to provide the leadership needed to achieve our business objectives, without reference to their age, gender, race, ethnicity or religion, is in our best interests and all of our stakeholders and as such no such quotas or targets have been imposed.
+We currently do not have any women serving in executive officer positions, although we have 4 women in management positions, which represents approximately 27% of the number of our management positions.